agorapulse/grails-kissmetrics/README.md

 Create a [KISSmetrics](http://www.kissmetrics.com) account, in order to get your own apiKey.

-Add your KISSmetrics credentials parameters to your _grails-app/conf/Config.groovy_:
+Add your KISSmetrics site apiKey to your _grails-app/conf/Config.groovy_:

 ```groovy
 grails.plugin.kissmetrics.apiKey = {API_KEY}